Aman1234Sharma/10x-Robotics-Assignment/README.md

 >
 > Before running this repository, make sure you have the following:
 > - The `turtlebot3` and `turtlebot3_gazebo` packages installed.
-> - The directory structure for the **map** and **launch files** matches the paths defined in the code below.
+> - The directory structure for the **map** and **launch files** matches the paths defined in the launch file .
->   - If your directory paths differ, update them accordingly in your bringup.launch.py launch file.
+>    If your directory paths differ, update them accordingly in your bringup.launch.py launch file.

 ---